olvert/PFP/lab_d/tutorial.md

   rnf :: a -> ()
   rnf a = a `seq` ()
 ```
 The rnf function which is defined in Control.DeepSeq module stands for "reduce to normal-form."
-It fully evaluates it fully evaluates a given argument.
+It fully evaluates a given argument and as it can seen form the definition above returns ().
 In the next section we will experiment with rnf.

 ### 3. Forcing lazzy evaluation
-To observe how lazzy evaluation can hurt parallelisation lets consider the quick sort implentation.
+To observe how lazzy evaluation can hurt parallelisation let us consider the quick sort implentation in Haskell.

 ```
 --tutorial2.hs